abdulrahman19/Pershama/mysql/docs/data-manipulation/group-by.md

 * [GROUP BY with HAVING clause](#group-by-with-having-clause) <br>

 ### GROUP BY
-Use MySQL `GROUP BY` to group rows into subgroups based on values of columns or expressions.
+Use MySQL `GROUP BY` to group rows into subgroups based on values of columns or expressions (aggregation function).

 ```sql
 SELECT